Fix: Activation of Network Connection Failed in Linux

 Create a File to Blacklist the Problematic Connection

-4. Now add following two lines in the file:
+4. Add these lines to the file:

 blacklist cdc_ether